vtc03/weather/README.md

-# Project Title: Seattle vs. Miami: Defining What It Means to ‘Rain More’
+# Seattle vs. Miami: Defining What It Means to ‘Rain More’

-> A brief description of what the project does and its purpose.
-Comeparing the amount of rain between Seattle and Miami
+> Comeparing the amount of rain between Seattle and Miami

 ---

 ## Project Overview